 2. Semicolons in SVG animation

 In CSS, a semicolon is used to mark the end of a declaration.
-In SVG, on the other hand, semicolons are used to group animation values.
+While SVG uses semicolons to group animation values.
 How can you tell the difference between the two types of semicolons when they are put together?

 4. Inline styles